GfSE/SAF-Specification/developing-saf/concept/concepts.md

 exposed in viewpoint [Physical Functional Mapping Viewpoint](../../viewpoints/Physical-Functional-Mapping-Viewpoint.md)

 Specifies the fact that a System Partial Function is assigned to an Abstract Physical Element.
+Note: This fact may be derived from the Usage of Function of a System Partial Function allocated to a Physical SOI Element Constituent.
 ## SPFNallocatedToLET
 1..* [System Partial Function](#System-Partial-Function) SPFNallocatedToLET 1 [Logical Element](#Logical-Element)